Walter Crawford: Early life and WWI

-Pos-war cricket and colonial service
+Post-war cricket and colonial service

 After the war, Crawford took up his Rhodes Scholarship at New College, Oxford.
 While studying at Oxford, he made his debut in first-class cricket for the Gentlemen of England against Oxford University at Oxford in 1919.
 He played in two further first-class matches in 1919, appearing for Oxford University against the Australian Imperial Forces, and for P. F. Warner's XI against Oxford University.

 After graduating from Oxford, he joined the Government Political Service in Mesopotamia.
 He was made an OBE in September 1921 and was appointed to the Order of the Nile in September 1932, marrying Marjorie Vivienne Shirley in between these appointments in 1927.
 He was the governor of Northern Province in Sudan from 1942-44, before serving as a liaison officer to the government of Palestine from 1944-46 and head of the Middle East Development Division at the Foreign Office from 1946-60, He was made a Companion, 3rd Class of the Order of St Michael and St George in the 1950 New Year Honours, before being knighted in the 1958 Birthday Honours.
 He served as the director-general of the Middle East Association from 1960-64.
 Crawford died in March 1978 at Churt, Surrey.